hyperstown/SC-Weather-Station/README.md

 ![type1](assets/type1.png)

-To get ID of environment sensor switch this menu to temperature, humidity or pressure.
+To get ID of environment sensor, switch this menu to temperature, humidity or pressure.

 ![type2](assets/type2.png)